SPSCommerce/sps-api-standards/standards/collections.md

 Collection usage and manipulation with HTTP REST APIs specifically require its own set of standardization that provide helpful considerations and must use styles for consistency.

-- All collection-based API responses **MUST** offer paging capability for consistency and evolution, regardless of the collection size or the static nature of the data.
+- All collection-based API responses **SHOULD** offer paging capability for consistency and evolution, regardless of the collection size or the static nature of the data.
 Even if the resource is returning a collection of static "types" representing 2 items, pagination should be supported in its simplest form. <a name="sps-no-collection-paging-capability" href="#sps-no-collection-paging-capability"><i class="fa fa-check-circle" title="sps-no-collection-paging-capability"></i></a>

 ## Root Element